 Create Content That Makes Your Audience Laugh

 The internet is powered by humour; just ask the 20 bazillion (give or take) memes generated every day.
-Even organisations with serious messages like the US National Park Service (2.5 million Instagram followers) and NSW Police Force (240K Instagram followers) use humour on social media platforms to build audience engagement and brand awareness with their huge, responsive following.
-TikTok is a good platform for humour but is in its nascent stages for social outreach and businesses should make sure they are the right fit.
+Even organisations with serious messages like the US National Park Service (3.8 million Instagram followers) and NSW Police Force (282K Instagram followers) use humour on social media platforms to build audience engagement and brand awareness with their huge, responsive following.
+TikTok is a good platform for humour, although businesses should make sure they are the right fit for its audience.

 Best Practice: If you plan to post humorous content, make sure it is funny and not offensive.
 Perhaps ask a few trusted friends, with a wide variety of opinions, if the social content works before posting.
 Leading global online dictionary dictionary.com ensures social cut-through with a wry and amusing feed on Twitter while staying brand safe by keeping only words as the subject of the joke.

 Be Aware That Managing Social Media Can Be a Full-Time Job

 Many brands make the mistake of thinking social media is something you can dash off in your spare time.
 In fact, it should be a serious and focused part of your business.
 Creating original content to grow your social media presence can take a lot of time and effort.
 Either carve out dedicated time in your day to prioritise it or save time by paying a trustworthy content marketing professional to do it for you.

 Best Practice: Your brand and your social media posts need to be in sync.
 Having a quality product or service and an amateur social media account will cause brand dissonance and have customers shaking their head.
 Take your cues from one of the best: Nike remains innovative, performance-based and inspirational – all brand values – with followers on Instagram.